Are you thinking of installing skylights for flat roofs? Before you actually do, you must first know how to do so.

 However, there are things you should know first before deciding to install skylights by roofing contractors.

 Fixed skylights are easy to set up and least likely to leak if you install it properly.
 If the seal breaks because of wrong installation or any other reason, moisture can accumulate.

 Vented skylights fix the moisture issue and allow proper ventilation.
 However, leaks can happen during bad weather because it is not sealed.

-Among the three, fixed skylights are a better choice as long as you hire a reputable installer to set it up.
+Among the three, fixed skylights are a better choice as long as you hire a reputable commercial roofing company to set it up.
 However, if you have an enclosed space and you want a moving air flow, you can pick vented skylights for your roof, as explained by the website https://primeroofingfl.com/blog/time-roof-lasts-florida/.

 2. Safer types of skylight glass

 It’s best to check if the skylight glass is strong enough to survive harsh weather conditions.

 During typhoons or hurricane, your skylights can break.
 That’s why you should opt for tempered glass or laminated glass.